ptrckhmmr/DEAL/README.md

 # DEAL: Deep Evidential Active Learning for Image Classification

 Tensorflow implementation of the paper "DEAL: Deep Evidential Active Learning for Image Classification" by Patrick Hemmer, Niklas Kühl and Jakob Schöffer.
 Accepted for publication at ICMLA 2020.
-If you find this repository usefull please cite:
+If you find this repository useful please cite:

 @INPROCEEDINGS{9356322,
 author={P. {Hemmer} and N. {Kühl} and J. {Schöffer}},